-Traveling the four corners of the United States and beyond is a continued passion for most people, and traveling cross-country with your dog can take the experience to whole new heights.
+Traveling the four corners of the United States and beyond is a great passion for many people, and traveling cross-country with your dog can take the experience to whole new heights.
 Despite your love of road trips, though, it's important to prepare well in advance before deciding if a road trip with your dog is a good idea.

 What Does Your Dog Need?

 The basic necessities seem easy: dog food and medication (if your dog takes medicine).
-But, that is not all.
+But that is not all.
 What is the dog going to eat out of?
 Where do you store the food?
 What about water and dog bowls?
 This all takes up precious space in your vehicle.

 The best solution is to get a 10-pound sealable food bin for the food, and then within the spare space within the bin, pack any medications.
-You should also include a Ziploc bag containing vet records, food bowl, water bowl, and collapsible, travel water bowl.
+You should also include a Ziploc bag containing vet records, food bowl, water bowl, and collapsible travel water bowl.

 Training and Preparation for the Road

-- Social with new dogs
+- Socializing with new dogs

 These behaviors do not have to be perfect, but some are absolutely essential, like waiting to jump out of a car when prompted.
 If you get a flat tire, pull over to the side of the road, and open your door and your dog automatically follows you, it can be a disastrous situation so close to fast-moving traffic.
-You need to teach your dog to wait.
-Period.
-It will be important for your dog’s safety and mutual happiness if you work on each of these behaviors before starting your road trip.
+You need to teach your dog to wait—it will be important for your dog’s safety and mutual happiness if you work on each of these behaviors before starting your road trip.

 Before travel, make sure that your dog is up-to-date on vaccines and that you have a hard copy of those records.
 It would also be prudent to get a health certificate from your vet.
 Health certificates are required to fly a pet anywhere and may be helpful if you are confronted by law enforcement about your dog’s health.

-It helps to get a thorough physical before we leave.
+It helps to get a thorough physical before you leave.
 This way you can feel confident that your dog is in peak health before you travel to the unknown and without a regular, known vet to immediately take your dog to.

 Start small and build up your dog's car rides.
 Start with nearby daily short car rides to work or the park.
-Then gradually build up to hour-long car rides to fun places like to a lake or another park.
+Then, gradually build up to hour-long car rides to fun places like to a lake or another park.
 Usually, within an hour from any major city is a nice mountain, river, or lake that would be a great day trip.
-If your dog has not been on many long car trips, make a point to knock one or two that last 5 to 10 hours in duration.
+If your dog has not been on many long car trips, make a point to try one or two that last 5 to 10 hours in duration.

-Mental, Emotional, and Physical Toll on Dog
+The Mental, Emotional, and Physical Toll of Traveling on a Dog

 Once you hit the road, take regular bathroom breaks so your dog can stretch its legs and sniff a new state.
-Treats should be a regular reward for being a good carpal.
+Treats should be a regular reward for being a good car pal.
 Keep things fun to make sure that your four-legged companion will always want to hop in the car for the next leg of the adventure.